-After graduating from law school, Sen. Luetkemeyer clerked for a judge on the Missouri Supreme Court.
+After graduating from law school, Sen. Luetkemeyer clerked for Judge Patricia Breckenridge on the Supreme Court of Missouri.
 He understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
 He currently practices law in Kansas City.

-In addition to his other committee assignments, Sen. Luetkemeyer serves as the Chairman of the Judiciary Committee, which oversees changes to the state’s civil and criminal justice system.
+In addition to his other committee assignments, Sen. Luetkemeyer serves as the Chairman of the Judiciary Committee, which oversees changes to the state’s civil and criminal justice systems.
 As chairman, Sen. Luetkemeyer passed historic legislation to combat the increase of violent crime.
-His legislation ended the catch-and-release of murderers and other dangerous felons, ensuring they are off the streets.
+His legislation ended the catch-and-release of dangerous felons, ensuring they are off the streets.

 Sen. Luetkemeyer is a staunch supporter of law enforcement.
 He led the effort to push back against attempts by Kansas City to strip over $42M from the Kansas City Police Department budget, ensuring the KCPD’s officers have the resources they need to keep citizens safe.
 He also sponsored and passed landmark, bipartisan legislation to protect law enforcement officers and their families from harassment, provide increased funding for sheriffs, and give police departments additional tools to recruit and retain officers.

-Throughout his time in the senate, Sen. Luetkemeyer has been a steadfast advocate for lowering taxes.
-He sponsored and passed legislation to protect homeowners from runaway property tax assessments.
+Throughout his time in the senate, Sen. Luetkemeyer has been a steadfast advocate for lower taxes.
+He sponsored and passed legislation to protect seniors from runaway real estate property taxes and eliminate the income tax on Social Security and other retirement benefits.
 He also helped pass the largest income tax cut in state history to keep more money in the pockets of hard-working Missouri families.

 Sen. Luetkemeyer and his wife are residents of Parkville.
-They are active members of the United Methodist Church of the Resurrection.
-Sen. Luetkemeyer is a member of the St. Joseph Chamber of Commerce, National Rifle Association, Kansas City Metropolitan Bar Association, and Federalist Society.
-In his spare time, he enjoys traveling, watching sports (particularly the Mizzou Tigers, Kansas City Chiefs and St. Louis Cardinals), and spending time outdoors with his wife and their dog, Truman.
+They are members of the United Methodist Church of the Resurrection.
+Sen. Luetkemeyer is a member of the St. Joseph Chamber of Commerce, Kansas City Metropolitan Bar Association, and Federalist Society.
+In his spare time, he enjoys traveling, watching sports (particularly the Mizzou Tigers, Kansas City Chiefs, and St. Louis Cardinals), and spending time outdoors with his dog, Truman.

 - Missouri Chamber of Commerce Business Champion, 2022